whitepages-cookbooks/pgbouncer/README.md

 	bundle exec rake foodcritic

 To see the installation end to end, we've also got a rake task that spins up a [chef-zero](https://github.com/jkeiser/chef-zero) local instance, uploads the cookbooks via berkshelf, and spins up a vagrant instance that pulls the data down.
-We use a stock ubuntu cloud instance.
+This is using a new
+Vagrant plugin, created here at Whitepages, called [vagrant-chefzero](https://github.com/whitepages/vagrant-chefzero/).

        bundle install
        bundle exec rake vagrant_startup